Khaled bin Sultan Living Oceans Foundation Science Without Borders® Challenge 2020

-The Khaled bin Sultan Living Oceans Foundation invites entries for the Science Without Borders® Challenge is in conjunction with International Coral Reef Initiative (ICRI) to celebrate the International Year of the Reef (IYOR).
-The Science Without Borders® Challenge is an international art competition that engages students to promote the need to preserve, protect, and restore the world’s oceans and aquatic resources.
+Applications are open for the Khaled bin Sultan Living Oceans Foundation Science Without Borders® Challenge 2020.
+The Science Without Borders® Challenge is an international art contest that engages students to promote the need to preserve, protect, and restore the world’s oceans and aquatic resources.

 The Science Without Borders® Challenge was created to get students and teachers interested in ocean conservation through various forms of art.
-This annual contest inspires students to be creative while learning about important ocean conservation issues.
-The SWB Challenge is open to primary and secondary school students 11-19 years old, with scholarships of up to $500 awarded to the winning entries.
+This annual contest inspires students to be creative while learning about important ocean science and conservation issues.

 Winners of the Science Without Borders® Challenge will be publicly announced.
 Prizes awarded to contestant winners are as follows: